How should you design them?

 What Can I Expect?

 We offer you a variety of sizes and custom quantities to suit your needs.
 Our process is extremely easy!
 Choose your configuration and quantities online, add the product to your cart, check-out by paying online, and then simply upload your files.
-Your gazebos will then be delivered to your doorstep – free of charge.
+Your gazebos will then be delivered to your doorstep – anywhere in SA.

 The Printulu gazebo is quick to set up, the fabric is water-resistant, fire retardant and UV protected.
 They are portable and compact, so it will fit into your car when it is dismantled.
 The frame fits into a carry bag for your convenience.